September 17, 2015

 The Academy of Nutrition and Dietetics (the "Academy") appreciates the opportunity to submit comments to the Administration for Children and Families ("ACF" or "the agency") regarding the proposed rule of June 19th, 2015, "Head Start Performance Standards".
 Representing over 90,000 registered dietitian nutritionists (RDNs),1 nutrition dietetic technicians, registered (NDTRs),2 and advanced-degree nutritionists, the Academy is the largest association of food and nutrition professionals in the United States committed to improving the nation's health through food and nutrition across the lifecycle.
 Many of our members work in early child care settings and Head Start programs, and we recognize the importance of the early years (birth to age five) as crucial to a child's healthy development.

 In addition, we recognize the importance of Head Start settings in providing numerous opportunities to promote healthy eating and physical activity behaviors in young children.
 Poor diet and lack of physical activity are major contributors to obesity.
-About ten percent of infants from birth to age 2, and 23 percent of children aged two to five are overweight or have obesity.3 Children and adolescents with obesity are likely to have obesity as adults4 and are at increased risk for serious health problems in adulthood, including heart disease, Type 2 diabetes, asthma, and endometrial cancer in women.5 Increased physical activity and decreased sedentary behavior are associated with lower rates of obesity, and physical activity reduces the risk for many of the diseases associated with obesity, such as diabetes and heart disease.6
+About 10% of infants from birth to age 2, and 23% of children aged two to five are overweight or have obesity.3 Children and adolescents with obesity are likely to have obesity as adults4 and are at increased risk for serious health problems in adulthood, including heart disease, Type 2 diabetes, asthma, and endometrial cancer in women.5 Increased physical activity and decreased sedentary behavior are associated with lower rates of obesity, and physical activity reduces the risk for many of the diseases associated with obesity, such as diabetes and heart disease.6

 The Head Start performance standards offer an opportunity to ensure healthy development of the children within the programs, as well as influencing their families.
 Overall, the Academy supports the agency's proposed regulations for addressing the healthy development of children in Head Start/Early Head Start.
 While we support the enhanced emphasis on nutrition as part of healthy development, we offer suggestions on how to strengthen and enhance language around healthy eating in a variety of settings.
 In addition, we urge the agency to encourage Head Start programs and trainers to maximize the USDA Child and Adult Care Food Program ("CACFP") nutrition, physical activity, and breast feeding education materials that are available at no cost to all CACFP centers.7